 October was packed with anxiety.
 It was a turning point in my life, so intense with low emotion that it fueled me to write this post. “finding alternatives” is about finding coping strategies that make life a little easier when it feels unbearable.
-If you’re struggling mentally or emotionally, it’s important to find your own approach. to give you some idea, here are mine:
+If you’re struggling mentally or emotionally, it’s important to find your own approach and to give you some idea, here are mine:

 I start with some Billie Holiday or Nina Simone apt to my disconsolate, forlorn mood.
 Listening on youtube means I’m on an automated playlist and I end up listening to something upbeat like Bill Withers’ just the two of us or even the rapturous james brown.
 I usually have this music on while I’m working so I don’t even notice the music change but I notice a slight uplift in my present mood.